MicrosoftDocs/appcenter-docs/docs/sdk/distribute/unity.md

 > There are a few things to consider when using in-app updates:
 > 1. If you have released your app in the App Store or Google Play, in-app updates will be disabled and no longer work.
 > 2. If you are running automated UI tests, enabled in-app updates will block your automated UI tests as they will try to authenticate against the App Center backend.
 We recommend disabling in-app updates for your UI tests.
-> 3. If you are using HockeyApp SDK for in-app updates do not switch to the App Center SDK.
-We are working on a migration strategy.

 ## Add in-app updates to your app